MaryYoung123/yorkshire-quiz/README.md

 Largest function has 7 statements in it, while the median is 7.

 The most complex function has a cyclomatic complexity value of 3 while the median is 1.

+## Deployment

+The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+* In the GitHub repository, navigate to the Settings tab
+* From the source section drop-down menu, select the Master Branch
+* Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+* The live link can be found here - [Yorkshire quiz](https://maryyoung123.github.io/yorkshire-quiz/)